-Spending bills, debt ceiling complicate Hill Republicans efforts on taxes, ObamaCare
+Spending bills, debt ceiling complicate Hill Republicans' efforts on taxes, ObamaCare

 Seven legislative weeks are left before Congress scatters for the five-week August recess.

-Health care and taxes are enormously difficult challenges, and the tax legislation must follow, for procedural reasons, passage of a budget, no small task on its own.
+Healthcare and taxes are enormously difficult challenges, and the tax legislation must follow — for procedural reasons — passage of a budget, no small task on its own.

 Looming over everything is the investigation into allegations of Russian meddling in the 2016 campaign and connections with the Trump campaign.